dbushell/dbushell-2k15/src/data/blog/2020/2020-03-debugging-a-todo-app.md

 Lesson learned...

 Now that I think about it I remember throwing together an "event countdown" for a client that ended up being off by an hour.
 I've made this mistake before!
-Thankfully we got that fix long before attendees arrived on the day.
+Thankfully we got that fixed long before attendees arrived on the day.

 I'm blogging this so I don't forget again.